sohah/ContractParent/RelatedWork/ReadMe.md

 Weaknes: general weakness from having to use data-driven approach because it is restricted to the number of test cases given.
 They have also reported 14 cases where PIE either failed due to time or memory or it produced incorrect or incomplete preconditions due to some tool limitations.

+## Symbolic Repairs for GR(1) Specifications - ICSE'19
+In this paper the authors suggest repairing GR(1) unrealizable specifications, where GR(1) is a fragment of assume-guarantee fragment of LTL, and the unrealizability is defined as "there exists an environment that satisfy all the assumptions while FORCING the system to violate its guarantees.
+The paper has 3 key contributions, they suggest two symbolic approaches for repair (thus they promote it as efficient) and the third is that they introduce the notion of repair core.
+The first approach is based on JVTS, which is a name that they give to symbolic counter example.
+The approach uses counter example of unrealizable system and generates symbolic counter example from it, then it tries to avoid it by adding the right assumption, that invalidates certain states or certain transitions.
+Iterating that provides a repair.

+The second approach is not based on counter example, instead it is based on the specification.
+The approach computes safety assumptions that ensures the safety guarantees can be satisfied, a justice assumption for each justice guarantee and an initial assumption to prevent losing initial states.

+Their third contribution is that they provide a repair core, which is a locally minimal subset of a repair that is already a repair.
+To find that they apply delta debugging algorithm which involves multiple calls to check realizability, each with different subset of addditional assumptions.

+The difference between this work and ours is mainly addressing two different problems, while this work is trying to find assumptions to make an unrealizable specification realizable, we try to repair a specification to some realizable implementation.
+The notion of repair core in their terms is trying to find the "smalles set of assumptions to add", is similar to our notion of finding tigher and then minimal repair.
+We tend to think about keeping the structure of the specification and make smallest internal changes, this can be by adding or r modifying existing parts of the specification.
+Their specification has a specific form of assume-guarantee and they look for adding minimal assumptions.